sl4ppy/tempest-main/docs/PLAYFIELD.md

 ## 2. Master Geometry Data Tables

-The fundamental shapes of all possible wells in the game are defined by a set of static, hardcoded vertex data tables located in `ALVROM.MAC`.
+The fundamental shapes of all possible wells in the game are defined by a set of static, hardcoded [vector shape](./DATA_ASSETS.md#2-vector-shapes) data tables located in `ALVROM.MAC`.
 The game engine selects from these master templates and copies the data into RAM to create the active playfield for a given wave.

 The primary tables define the X and Z coordinates for each of the 16 vertices of a shape's inner and outer rings.